 Clean Your Oven Vent

 Your oven vent is great at moving air out, but material builds up in the vent over time.
 This can cause the vent to be less effective and to smell.
-After moving into your new Austin home, if you notice any smells coming from your over/stovetop, reference your owners manual for the best way to clean your oven vent.
+After moving into your new Austin home, if you notice any smells coming from your oven/stovetop, reference your owner’s manual for the best way to clean your oven vent.

 Clean Shower Heads and Faucet Aerators

-If your on Austin city water, the water pressure decreases as you move further away from the city.
-You can increase the water flow of your shower heads and faucets through a quick disassembly and an easy application of cleaning products.
-This can be simple and easy, and can make an immediate improvement without having to replace your fixtures in your new Austin home.
+If you’re on Austin city water, the water pressure decreases as you move further away from the city.
+You can increase the water flow of your showerheads and faucets through a quick disassembly and an easy application of cleaning products.
+This can be simple and easy and can make an immediate improvement without having to replace your fixtures in your new Austin home.